legendofmiracles/minecraft-bte-aws-server/README.md

 # McTerraform - A terraform'ed Minecraft BTE (build the earth) server (with auto-destroy on inactivity)
+This is a fork from [hlgr360/McTerraform](https://github.com/hlgr360/McTerraform), which in turn is again a fork from [aqemery/Terraform-deploy-minecraft](https://github.com/aqemery/Terraform-deploy-minecraft)
 Deploy Minecraft BTE server using terraform to AWS.

 Uses lambda functions to auto-destroy a Minecraft server instance after 15 minutes of inactivity.
 S3 is used for Minecraft world backups and for storing terraform state.